confluentinc/ksql/docs-md/tutorials/basics-docker.md

 Unlike the push query used in the previous step, which _pushes_ a stream of results to you, pull queries pull a result set and automatically terminate.

-Push queries do not have the `EMIT CHANGES` clause.
+Pull queries do not have the `EMIT CHANGES` clause.

 View all the windows and user counts available for a specific gender and region using a pull query: